-up to 400 MW of capacity, energy, and ancillary services under a PPA, which must last from ten to 25 years.
+Delmarva issued its RFP on November 1, 2006, seeking new generation that must be operational by June 1, 2013.173 The RFP also specified that Delmarva would purchase up to 400 MW of capacity, energy, and ancillary services under a PPA, which must last from ten to 25 years.
 Delmarva could not purchase more capacity than the capacity produced from the new generation under the PPA.
-Additionally, Delmarva would buy Renewable Energy Credits from renewable projects on an as-specified schedule.156 Delmarva will pay separately for capacity and energy, and bidders must offer fixed prices or prices adjustable pursuant to a specified public utility index.157
+Additionally, Delmarva would buy Renewable Energy Credits from renewable projects on an as-specified schedule.174 Delmarva will pay separately for capacity and energy, and bidders must offer fixed prices or prices adjustable pursuant to a specified public utility index.175

 Bluewater Wind LLC ("Bluewater"), Conectiv Energy Supply, Inc. ("Conectiv"), and NRG Energy, Inc. ("NRG") each submitted proposals by the December 22, 2006, deadline.
-Bluewater's bid proposed a wind park producing 600 MW of electricity based at one of two possible sites,158 and offered either a 600 MW capacity plant limited to 400 MW of energy or a 600 MW plant selling two-thirds of its energy to Delmarva.159 Bluewater offered two PPA options, one for 20 years and one for 25 years.
-Each included fixed prices that would escalate at a yearly inflation rate of 2.5%.160 Conectiv offered to build a 180 MW unit using combined cycle technology with natural gas as the primary fuel and low-sulfur light petroleum product as the secondary fuel.161 Conectiv's bid included a one-time adjustment applicable to a third of the capacity and all of the on-peak energy based upon a five-year futures gas price index.
-After the first year, the on-peak prices would be adjusted annually based on a coal-based index and the Gross Domestic Product Implicit Price Deflator.162 NRG proposed to sell 400 MW of energy and unforced capacity credits from a new 600 MW carbon-capture ready, clean coal power plant.163 It offered a PPA term of 25 years though it also offered an option for
+Bluewater's bid proposed a wind park producing 600 MW of electricity based at one of two possible sites, 176 and offered either a 600 MW capacity plant limited to 400 MW of energy or a 600 MW plant selling two-thirds of its energy to Delmarva.
+177 Bluewater offered two PPA options, one for 20 years and one for 25 years.
+Each included fixed prices that would escalate at a yearly inflation rate of 2.5%.
+178 Conectiv offered to build a 180 MW unit using combined cycle technology with natural gas as the primary fuel and low-sulfur light petroleum product as the secondary fuel.
+179 Conectiv's bid included a ten-year PPA with an option for an additional five years.
+Conectiv's pricing included a one-time adjustment applicable to a third of the capacity and all of the on-peak energy based upon a five-year futures gas price index.
+After the first year, the on-peak prices would be adjusted annually based on a coal-based index and the Gross